Related Posts

 – Respiratory care: As respiratory muscles may be affected in some forms of muscular dystrophy, respiratory care measures like breathing exercises or mechanical ventilation may be necessary to manage breathing difficulties.

 – Medications: Certain medications may be prescribed to manage specific symptoms associated with muscular dystrophy.
-For example, corticosteroids are commonly used to reduce inflammation and slow down disease progression in certain types of muscular dystrophy.
+For example, corticosteroids are commonly used to reduce inflammation and slow disease progression in certain types of muscular dystrophy.

 Mechanism of Action: How Peptide-Based Agents Work in Muscular Dystrophy